att-circ-contrl/NeuroCam/README.md

 * To rebuild the manuals (which should already be in the "`manuals`" folder), type "`make manual`".

-* To build the firmware for the "Blink Box" GPIO device, make sure the "NeurAVR" project is installed and "`neuravr`" is symlinked at an appropriate location, and type "`make blinkbox-hex`".
+* To flash a "Blink Box" GPIO device using the firmware hex file, plug the device into your computer and type "`make blinkbox-burn`".

-* To flash a "Blink Box" GPIO device after the firmware hex file is built, plug the device into your computer and type "`make blinkbox-burn`".
+* To rebuild the firmware for the "Blink Box" GPIO device, make sure the "NeurAVR" project is installed and "`neuravr`" is symlinked at an appropriate location (in the "`gpio/code`" folder or in the folder the "`NeuroCam`" project is installed in), and type "`make blinkbox-hex`".

 ## Relevant Components